nobuti/jquery.inplace/README.md

 			});
 	});

-You should now be able to edit all objects of class 'editable' in place.
+You should now be able to edit all objects of class 'editable' in place on double click event.